OpenZeppelin/nile/README.md

 ### `run`

 Execute a script in the context of Nile.
-The script must implement a `run(nre)` function to receive a `NileRuntimeEnvironment` object exposing Nile's scripting API.
+The script must implement an asynchronous `run(nre)` function to receive a `NileRuntimeEnvironment` object exposing Nile's scripting API.

 ```python
 # path/to/script.py